 RedSun splintered and Tom ended up in Oxford.
 With former RedSun guitarist/keyboard player Neil McKeown (now living in London) he formed Midnight Boatman.

-With a seeming-revolving-door of female singers (like The Beautiful South of the underground) Tom and Neil became joint singer/ bassist/ guitarist/ songwriters.
+With a seeming revolving-door of female singers (like The Beautiful South of the underground) Tom and Neil became joint singer/ bassist/ guitarist/ songwriters.

-Midnight Boatman played shows in Oxford, they played shows in London, the recorded and put out on EP on CD and then they spent far too long going down production/ mixing rabid-holes to make a full album which they never finished and the Midnight Boatman project burned out.
+Midnight Boatman played shows in Oxford, they played shows in London, they recorded and put out on EP on CD and then they spent far too long going down production/ mixing rabid-holes to make a full album which they never finished and the Midnight Boatman project burned out.

 Tom moved to Cardiff, Wales, then Prague, Czechia and licked his wounds.